IPREP: The Indiana University-Purdue University Indianapolis (IUPUI) Post-Baccalaureate Research Education Program

 Entry into the IPREP is competitive and based on academic credentials, as well as research experience, research interests, and career plans.

-The application deadline is June 1st and the earliest start date for the position is July 1, 2014.
-Positions will be filled as suitable applications are received so it is advised to apply as early as possible.
+Positions are filled as suitable applications are received so it is advised to apply as early as possible.

 The application consists of three elements: